 Good vision is, perhaps, one of the most underrated skills that any sporting professional has.
-Yet it is unquestionably one of the easiest and most effective ways to improve your sporting performance – especially in a sport where you make use of hand-eye-coordination!
+Yet it is one of the easiest and most effective ways to improve your performance.

-Whether you’re serious about sport, or more focused on having fun, there are a couple of ways that you can quickly improve your game through your eyesight.
+Whether you’re serious about sports or it’s more of a hobby, there are a couple of ways that you can quickly improve your game through your eyesight.

-To be accurate in sport you need to have clear vision, so it’s really important to make regular visits your Optician regardless of whether you’re a current glasses wearer or not.
-Your Optician can check that your eyes are in good health, and will test your eyesight to make sure you don’t need vision correction or an updated prescription.
-If you haven’t already trialed them, it’s worth asking your Optician about wearing contact lenses for sport.
-Having crisp, clear and uninterrupted vision can be the difference between winning and losing.
+Clear vision is intrinsically linked with performance in sport, so it’s important to make regular visits your optician regardless of whether you’re a current glasses wearer or not.
+Your optician can check that your eyes are in good health and will test your eyesight to see if you would benefit from vision correction.
+If you haven’t already trialled them, it’s worth asking your optician about contact lenses.
+For those with a competitive streak, having crisp, clear and uninterrupted vision can be the difference between winning and losing.

-One sport contact lenses have had a particular impact on is cricket.
-Long gone are the batters like Geoffrey Boycott and David Steele who played with a pair of spectacles perched on the end of their nose.
-In fact Daniel Vettori is the only top level international cricket player remaining that hasn’t opted for contact lenses.
+The impact of contact lenses in sport is particularly evident in cricket.
+Long gone are the batters like Geoffrey Boycott and David Steele who played with a pair of glasses perched on the end of their nose.
+In fact, Daniel Vettori is the only top-level international cricket player remaining that hasn’t opted for contact lenses.

 Find out which is your dominant eye

-Most people know which is their dominant hand, but don’t realise that they also have a dominant eye.
-By identifying this you will be one step ahead of your competition as you can position yourself in a way that gives you better hand-eye-coordination, and better aim.
+Most people know which their dominant hand is, but don’t realise that they also have a dominant eye.
+By identifying your dominant eye, you can position yourself in a way that gives you better hand-eye-coordination, and better aim.

 - Focus on a single object across the room, and look at it through the triangle you have formed

 - If you can still see the object, your right eye is the dominant eye.
 If not, try closing your right eye.
 Whichever eye keeps the object visible through the triangular hole is your dominant eye.